Brain Imaging-to-Graph Generation using Adversarial Hierarchical Diffusion Models for MCI Causality Analysis

 To constrain the generated denoised sample $\mathbf{F}_{t-s}'$ to be consistent with the real sample $\mathbf{F}_{t-s}$ in distribution, we downsample the input sample into four different resolutions and devise four corresponding sub-discriminators to distinguish the synthetic and actual samples.
 Each discriminator has the conventional transformer structure: layer normalization, self-attention, a feed-forward layer, and the classification head.
 The output of each discriminator is a scalar in the range of $0 \sim 1$.
-Averaging all the discriminator outputs is the final output of a multi-resolution diffusive transformer discriminator.
+Averaging all the discriminator's outputs is the final output of the multi-resolution consistent discriminator.